chibiboba/JS-120/aaaa Notes/Lesson 3 Notes.md

 **object constructors **/ constructors are another way to create objects in JavaScript.

+- They are an object form of functions!

 - Think of it as a little factory that can create an endless number of objects of the same type.
 - Superficially, a constructor looks and acts a lot like a factory function: you define a constructor once then invoke it each time you want to create an object of that type.